interactive-cookbook/alignment-models/data/README.md

 ### Alignment Files
 One alignment file specifies the (gold standard) alignments between all recipes in the ```/recipes``` directory.
 In each line, the first element is the recipe name of the left recipe (i.e. source recipe), the second element is a token ID of the first token of an action in said left recipe.
 The right recipe (i.e. target recipe) is specified in the third column and the fourth and final element in each line is the token id of the first token of the target action.
+For n recipes, there are n-1 pairings between which alignments are annotated.
+I.e. we have alignments between 10 recipe pairs for 11 recipes.
+Each source recipe is paired with the next shorter recipe as target recipe.